etechsconsulting/java-maven-app/README.md

-# MAVEN BUILD TOOL Description
+# MAVEN BUILD TOOL Description for building project
-### maven is written in xml so Maven uses xml but Gradle uses Groovy language both tool s have command line tool and commands to execute the tasks
+# maven is written in xml so Maven uses xml but Gradle uses Groovy language both tool s have command line tool and commands to execute the tasks

 for java code we have Maven and Gradle
 This build tools install the dependencies and